JoacimWall/Visual-studio-multilingual-extension/README.md

 # Visual Studio For Mac Multilingual Extension
 #### This extension is for handling multilingual support in visual studio for Mac.
-#### For it to work, it requires that you start from a Resx file that is master.
+#### For it to work, it requires that you start from a Resx file that is the master.
 Then you name all the other files according to the masterfile name .xx-xx.resx.
 For example AppResources.resx for master and AppResources.fr-FR.resx for French.

 <img width=“100” height="200" src="https://github.com/JoacimWall/Visual-studio-multilingual-extension/blob/main/Images/SolutionExample.png">